Ad1020/working_capital_dividends/README.md

 ## Repository Structure

-working-capital-dividends.ipynb
+**proposal.md**
+  Initial project proposal submitted for approval.

+**main.py**
+  Entry point script used to verify that the project runs correctly.

+**requirements.txt**
+  List of Python dependencies required to run the code.

+ **working-capital-dividends.ipynb**
   Main Jupyter Notebook containing the full analysis pipeline:
   - data collection from SEC and Yahoo Finance
   - data cleaning and variable construction
   - fixed-effects panel regressions
   - machine learning prediction models (Random Forest)

-output/
-Generated Excel files and intermediate results.

-figures/
+**output/** *(generated locally)*
+  Directory automatically created when running the notebook, containing generated Excel files with cleaned and merged datasets.
+  This folder is not included in the repository.

+**figures/**
-Figures used in the final report.
+  Final figures and LaTeX tables used in the final report.

+**Working_Capital_Dividends_Report.pdf**
+  Final project report.